protofire/maker-protocol-subgraph/README.md

 #### Liaison between the Oracles and Core Contracts (Spot)

+fill me with the description of the contract

+- handleFile
+- handlePoke
+- handleCage

 ### Dai Module:

 The DAI token contract and all of the adapters DaiJoin adapters.

+#### Token

+fill me with the description of the contract

+- handleTransfer
+- handleApproval

 ### Liquidation Module: